 Most of the meeting was occupied with incrementally moving forward the the work item documents described above.
 It’s a slow process—but this is how international standards are built.

 Of particular interest to Afilias Technologies is to ensure all technical solutions are considered in both detecting counterfeit devices and tackling duplicate IMEIs.
-In order to tackle these problems in a meaningful way, operators and regulators need solutions that can be deployed quickly and without have to change regulations first.
+In order to tackle these problems in a meaningful way, operators and regulators need solutions that can be deployed quickly and without having to change regulations first.

 We will continue to update you here on activities in this area.